utelecon/utelecon.github.io/src/pages/en/notice/2024/0426-utol-attendance.md

 - Select “Course settings>Course settings” from the left side menu, then check the box for “Display attendance information automatically registered from classes management to enrolled student.”

-For more details on settings to use the attendance function, please refer to [“UTOL で出席機能を利 用する（教員・TA 向け）(“Using attendance management on UTOL (for course instructors/TAs)” - currently available only in Japanese)](/utol/lecturers/attendances/)
+For more details on settings to use the attendance function, please refer to [“UTOLで出席機能を利用する（教員・TA 向け）(“Using attendance management on UTOL (for course instructors/TAs)” - currently available only in Japanese)](/utol/lecturers/attendances/)

 To avoid putting any students at a disadvantages, we would appreciate it you could handle with special care those students whose “submit attendance” screen was not displayed and/or those who could not register their attendance due to the above described settings.